-In the assessment of applicants' research productivity, the applicants' individual career paths will be taken into consideration.
+In the assessment of applicants' research productivity, individual career paths will be taken into consideration.
 This includes, e.g., any leaves of absence or employment in private businesses that conduct research.
+Applicants, who have been employed in private companies and the like, are encouraged to describe the qualifications and results they have achieved through their employment.